raushanctf/Metasploitable2/README.md

     Service enumeration is a method used to identify the services running on specific ports of a target system and determine their versions.
 This version information is crucial because it allows attackers to search for known security vulnerabilities associated with the identified software versions.
-    During service enumeration on Metasploitable2, we observe that the application has many open ports, each revealing the service name and its version.
+    During service enumeration on Metasploitable2, we observed that the application has many open ports, each revealing the service name and its version.
 An attacker can use this information to search for available exploits on the internet or in hacking payload databases.
 These exploits can then be used to compromise the system.

-  Open Ports
+  * Open Ports
     21, 22, 23, 25, 53, 80, 111, 139, 445, 512, 513, 514, 1099, 1524, 2121,3306, 3632, 5900, 6000,
     6667, 6697, 8009, 36979, 40940, 51217, 51247

-  Technical Impact:
+  * Technical Impact:
-  Identification of Vulnerabilities: Attackers can map running services, detect outdated versions, and exploit known CVEs (Common Vulnerabilities and Exposures).
+    $ Identification of Vulnerabilities: Attackers can map running services, detect outdated versions, and exploit known CVEs (Common Vulnerabilities and Exposures).
-  Unauthorized Access: Weak or misconfigured services (e.g., open SSH, FTP, or RDP) can be exploited to gain unauthorized access.
+    $ Unauthorized Access: Weak or misconfigured services (e.g., open SSH, FTP, or RDP) can be exploited to gain unauthorized access.

   Privilege Escalation: Enumerated services may have misconfigured permissions or weak authentication, allowing attackers to escalate privileges.